koddamani1/tamilstream-addon/replit.md

 - Server runs on port 5000
 - CORS enabled for all origins (Stremio requirement)
-- Sample Tamil content included for testing
+- PostgreSQL for persistent content storage
-- JSON file storage for simplicity (can upgrade to MongoDB)
+- OMDb API (free) for poster/metadata fetching
+- TamilDhool scraper for TV series discovery